Operator

 Adopted by 500+ agents across teams

-Unified design language across 3 applications and an admin panel
+Unified design language across 3 applications and the admin panel

-Positive feedback from early users highlighting clarity and visual consistency
+Positive early feedback around clarity and visual consistency

 Reflection